Frequently asked questions (FAQs)

 To manage your investments you'll need to activate your account.
 Visit nationwide.aegon.co.uk/activate and enter the unique activation code you received in our letter, then follow the steps to set up and activate your account.
 (Please remember that it's important to use an individual email address rather than a shared email address).
 Once you’ve activated your account, you can manage and transact on your investments at any time that suits you.
 Remember to bookmark nationwide.aegon.co.uk to make it easier to sign in into your account in future.

 If you’re an IPS customer you'll need to verify your email address to access your account.
 Visit nationwide.onlineips.co.uk and sign into your account then follow the steps to verify your email address.
 (Please remember that it's important to use an individual email address rather than a shared email address).
 Once you’ve verified your account, you can manage and transact on your investments at any time that suits you.
 Remember to bookmark nationwide.aegon.co.uk to make it easier to sign in into your account in future.

 If you have a BT email address, you may not be able to see the verification code to complete verification step of the account set up process.
 To enable you to see the verification code, open the BT email page and select ‘settings’, ‘mail’, then ‘general mail settings’.
 Change your email settings to ‘always display images from contacts in my address book’.
 When you reopen your emails, save the settings and select ‘display images’ which means you’ll be able to see the image containing your verification code.

 Why haven't I receive an email with my account activation code?

-If you haven't received your account verification email, please can you check your email junk folder, otherwise please contact us
+If you haven't received your account verification email, please check your email junk folder, otherwise please contact us.

 How do I change my security details?